-I am on the verge of beginning to sulk when, thankfully, Seamus materialises out of nowhere.
+They turn and Apparate, the pop barely even audible.
+I feel jealousy creeping in.
+I am on the verge of sulking when, thankfully, Seamus materialises.
 Dean cracks a lopsided smirk; the brunette is nowhere to be found.
 “Well that was quick.
 Shot down already?”

 I put my face in my palm.
-The room is swimming even worse and I haven’t even physically taken the shot yet.
+The room is swimming even more, and I haven’t even taken the drink yet.
 “Seamus, I have my internship in the morning and—”

 He throws his arms up in exasperation.
-“You only live once, Edie!
+“Where is your respect, Edie?
 Kenmare just beat Flanders—Merlin spit on their graves—and you really don’t want to give them a proper celebration?”
 He sees my fading resilience and adds, “Besides, these were seven Sickles each.”

 “And,” Dean interjects with a surprisingly logical tone, “you've done it before.
-We’ve been over this, can’t you be hung over to go pick up Mr. Ward’s coffee?”
+You don’t exactly have to be on top of your game to make coffee runs.”

 I could use a drink.

-I sigh, agitated that I’ve lost against Dean and Seamus.
-Although to be truthful I didn’t put up a very good fight.
-“You two are enablers.”
-I point at them accusingly but I’m cracking a stupid grin which turns into a contagious laugh until we’re all doubled over.
+“You two are enablers,” I point at them accusingly but I’m cracking a stupid grin which turns into a contagious laugh until we’re all doubled over.
 I can tell by Dean’s completely plastered expression that he has no idea what’s so funny.

 Seamus raises his glass in a toast.
-Dean and I exchange knowing smiles because he always does this, but we lift our glasses all the same.
+He always does this, but we lift our glasses all the same.

 “To our adulthood!” he shouts and I let out a whoop.
 “May we never have office jobs, may our futures be full of nights forgotten by morning, and most importantly, may we always get laid!”

-Not so sure how the last part is working out for any of us, really, but we don’t mention that.
+Not sure how that last bit is working out, really, but we don’t mention that.
 We throw back the glasses.
-It tastes like it always does: a mixture of shame for being twenty-six, a hybrid of unpaid intern and barkeep, with no love-life to mention, and getting sloshed at a pub virtually every night—and also the certainty of knowing that I have the best mates in the world.
+It tastes like it always does: a mixture of shame for being 26, a hybrid of unpaid intern and barkeep, with no love-life to mention, and getting sloshed at a pub virtually every night—and also certainty that I have the best mates in the world.

 Dean and Seamus are grimacing and trying to shake the buzz out of their heads.
-I punch my fist into the air and shout the first few lines of the Kestrels’ fight song: “God bless those fighting Kestrels, bally-ally-oh!”
+Seamus punches his fist into the air, shouting the first line of the Kestrels’ fight song: “God bless those fighting Kestrels, bally-ally-oh!”

-Seamus and Dean immediately join in and then suddenly the whole pub is singing in drunken unison, arms slung around over shoulders.
+Suddenly the whole pub is singing in drunken unison, arms slung over shoulders.
 Everyone’s jumping so hard that the chandeliers are rattling, threatening to collapse.
-It’s amazing what kind of kinship is inspired by Quidditch.
-Our song ends and it’s followed by deafening cheering.
-Angus, the exhausted barkeep and die-hard Kestrels fan, shouts that everyone wearing green gets a free round, and the pub goes mad.
+It’s amazing what Quidditch and Firewhiskey can do for camaraderie.
+Our song ends and is followed by deafening cheering.
+Angus, exhausted barkeep and die-hard Kestrels fan, shouts, “Everyone wearing green gets a free round!”

 Author's Note: Thank you to everyone who made it this far!
 I'm really excited about this story.
 It's the first comedy I've written, and also the first story I've started in about four years.
 Stick with me, I promise the whole story isn't going to be Dean, Seamus and Edie slurring incoherently in a loud room.
 The next chapter will be written and posted soon.